coverclock/com-diag-hazer/SARA-R5.md

 # SparkFun SARA-R5 Configuration for Wheatstone

 > THIS IS A WORK IN PROGRESS (WIP).
-That's a way of saying I don't have it
-> working yet.
-These notes merely document what I'm trying right now.
-Currently
-> I have the M8 GNSS receiver working with my Hazer gpstool, but the cellular
-> radio so far eludes me.
-I have used the same AT&T LTE-M SIM successfully
-> on Digi XBEE3 module.
+So far I have managed to ping
+> external hosts on the internet, including my own web server.

 These are my notes for using the SparkFun SARA-R5 board, which features a U-blox SARA-R510M8S-00B module.
 The U-blox module incorporates both